 Here you can adjust the border with the pixel size (5px) and the color (black or #000000).

 3.5.5.
 To pick a different color, you could pick a name from this extensive color list from Mozilla, or you could simply use our color selector by creating a Theme, and then write in the RGB hex code (e.g. #000000) of your chosen color.

 I want to have my logo displaying at all times on my screen, is there a way to set this up?

 Because it’s possible to lay zones on top of each other, you can make a smaller zone and have it lay anywhere you’d like above your underlying zones.
 Please see our method of setting up a logo zone here.

-Is it possible to switch between zone layouts, for example from 3 zones to 2 zones?
+Is it possible to switch from a 3 zone layout to a 2 zone layout?

 If you have any additional questions on using zone layouts with ScreenCloud, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.